mrhheffernan/js-sims-bayes/Usage_new.md

 ```./src/emulator_load_and_validate.py```

 ## MCMC

 To run the MCMC for parameter estimation:

 ```./src/bayes_mcmc.py 2000 --nwalkers 100 --nburnsteps 500```

+If a file exists `mcmc/chain.hdf` then the exisiting chain will be reused.
+To start a new chain, make sure that this file does not exist.

 To plot the estimation of parameters: